Ingunn Elise Myklebust

 Background

-Myklebust has a PhD from 2009, with the topic "Coastal Law and Public Governance of Land Use at Sea", which was published at Universitetsforlaget in 2010, now also available from the publisher via an online link from 2022.
+Myklebust has a PhD from 2009, with the topic "Coastal Law and Public Governance of Land Use at Sea", which was published at Universitetsforlaget in 2010.
 The book discusses property rights and the coastal owner’s right to e.g. land reclamation, access by boat, salmon fishing, views, and protection against noise.
 The main theme of the book is what kind of protection such rights, based on old customs, have for new uses based on public licences, such as aquaculture, wind power, marinas, and organised tourism.

 Professor Myklebust has held several positions in Bergen municipality, both as a legal adviser in the building department and the City council department for environment and urban development, where she was also head of section (1998–2000).
 She is also a licensed attorney at law and has worked at the municipal attorney in Bergen (2010–2011) and brought cases to court both on real estate law, labour law, and child protection law.